meshcloud/meshcloud-docs/docs/meshstack.how-to.get-started-building-blocks.md

 The diagram below illustrates the key components addressed in this document:

 - A Provider oversees the management of Building Block definitions that are made available to users through the Marketplace.
-- A User add Building Blocks to existing or new projects.
+- A User adds Building Blocks to existing or new projects.
 - The meshStack front end offers a user interface for both Providers and Users, enabling Providers to create and maintain Building Block definitions, and Users to add these Building Blocks to their projects.
 - The terraform runner executes the code defined in the Building Block, thereby provisioning platform resources.
 - A GIT repository contains the terraform code, which is maintained by the provider and utilized in the Building Block definition.
 This code specifies the resources that need to be provisioned on the platform.